yewstack/yew/docs/advanced-topics/optimizations.md

 In an effort to avoid cloning large amounts of data to create props when re-rendering, we can use smart pointers to only clone a reference to the data instead of the data itself.
-If you pass references to the relevant data in your props and child components instead of the actual data you can avoid cloning any data until you need to modify the data in the child component, where you can use `Rc::make_mut` to clone and obtain a mutable reference to the data you want to alter.
+If you pass references to the relevant data in your props and child components instead of the actual data you can avoid cloning any data until you need to modify it in the child component, where you can use `Rc::make_mut` to clone and obtain a mutable reference to the data you want to alter.

 This brings further benefits in `Component::change` when working out whether prop changes require